thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/weekly-todos/week5.md

 Continue to build out your Trello boards.
 For teams who are still struggling with this, we have prepared a Trello [guide](https://github.com/thoth-tech/handbook/blob/main/docs/learning/training/trello-guide.md).
 We will run a short workshop later this week to cover in more detail.
+We will also be starting to provide some specific feedback on your Trello boards this week.

 If you are would like to improve sprint planning, the upcoming delivery lead workshop might be of great interest.
 We have rescheduled it from 6 - 7PM on